Ramon Bejarano: Auxiliary Bishop of San Diego

-On February 9, 2025, Bejarano helped lead a vigil focusing on protecting immigrants after a days long protest against Donald Trump.
+On February 9, 2025, Bejarano helped lead a prayer vigil for immigrants after a days-long protest against Donald Trump.
 The Union-Tribune quoted him as saying: "I pray in your name, gracious and loving God, that any evil and spirit of hatred be destroyed here and in every federal building."
+Bejarano also participated in a June 2025 protest at the Edward J. Schwartz Courthouse along with over a dozen other clergy.
+The building serves as a local ICE field office and DOJ immigration court.